Think about it: both Robin Kane and Trixie Belden lucked out. Not to mention the infamous Nancy Drew!

 Donna Parker: Mystery at Arawak

 Synopsis: Home from Hollywood, Donna is supposed to spend the rest of the summer at Camp Cherrydale, but ends up going to Camp Arawak instead, as a substitute junior counselor.
 Once there she is involved in the dramatics club and the camp bazaarand saving Camp Arawak and its companion boys' camp Caribe from a possible developer after mysterious fires threaten the future of the camp.
-While there, Donna makes friends with Amy Alexander, a girl embarrassed by her intelligence and Jody Strong, a "poor little rich girl," and tries to figure out why her senior counselor, Helene Farragut, is so touchy about her privacy.
+While there, Donna makes friends with Amy Alexander, a girl embarrassed by her intelligence, and Jody Strong, a "poor little rich girl," and tries to figure out why her senior counselor, Helene Farragut, is so touchy about her privacy.

 Comments: For someone who didn't want to take dramatics with Ricky in Special Agent, Donna keeps getting involved with amateur theatrics!
 She ends up producing what sounds like a radio show.
+It's a nice touch that Donna befriends Amy "the brain" (who keeps bewailing her intelligence) even though she's been told to keep away from her; "she's poison."
+It is Amy who comes up with a solution for one of the mysteries.

 This is about the only Donna Parker book where she really solves a legitimate mystery: what causes a fire that could close down the camp.
 (One might argue that learning the identity of Paul, finding out about Mr. Brown, and discovering who Mrs. Breustle really was could be construed as mysteries, but the fire incident is more like something Trixie and Honey or Robin Kane might solve.)